OptinMonster makes it easy to hide or show campaigns based on the cookies in your visitor’s browser.

 - The Set-Cookie HTTP response header is used to send cookies from the server to the user agent.

 - How to Write a Cookie.

 - Firefox Developer Tools to Inspect Cookies.

-If you want to hide all campaigns on your side if the user has seen or subscribed to any of your campaigns, then you should add a global cookie.
+If you want to hide all campaigns on your site after the visitor has seen or subscribed to any of your campaigns, then you should configure global cookies.